davidde/notes/inkscape-logos.md

 Click `Export`; if everything is correct, you should be presented with the 4 png images we selected for the .ico.
 Check the boxes for `Compressed`, so the .ico doesn't get too large and click `Export` again.
 You should now have the favicon.ico available.

+## Converting a png image to svg
+* Open the png image with Inkscape.
+Choose `Link`, `From file` and `Smooth (optimizeQuality)` in the radio buttons.

+* Select the image.
+In the menu, go to `Path` > `Trace Bitmap...` >  In the `Multiple scans` section, select `Colors` and check `Remove background` if you want no background.

+* Click ok, and close the window.
+Now drag your image down, and you will see there is another one right below it;
+the one you dragged away is the svg, and the bottom one is the png.
+Delete the png image.

+* In the menu, go to `File` > `Save As...` > and select `Optimized SVG (*.svg)` in the filetype dropdown.
+This is important!
+Do not select any of the other svg types like 'Inkscape SVG'.
+Click `Save`.

+* All done.
+The saved svg image is identical to the png image but without background.